instead-hub/instead/doc/stead3_en.md

 Attributes-lists (such as 'way' or 'obj') allow you to work with its content with a set of methods.
 Attributes-a list designed keep a list of objects.
-In fact, you can createlists for their own needs, and place them in objects, for
+In fact, you can create lists for their own needs, and place them in objects, for
 example:

 ```